picosonic/inflate/README.md

 # inflate
 Demo of decompression of data in the DEFLATE format on the BBC Micro using 6502 assembler

 This demo loads a fullscreen Mode 0 image into screen memory decompressing as it goes.
+The picture was drawn by myself in the late 80s on a BBC Micro using Wapping Editor and a Quest mouse.

 ![3D Tutankhamun](3dtut.png?raw=true "3D Tutankhamun")